Julie Bloom (she/her)

 National Certified Counselor (NCC)

-Professional Counselor Associate in OR & Licensed Mental Health Counselor Associate in WA
+Licensed Mental Health Counselor Associate in Washington

 I deeply believe in the power of relationship and connection as a facilitator for healing past trauma, pain, and other challenging experiences that come with being human.
 And, that relationships, connection, and community are all essential to our fullest healing and thriving.

 I use an integrative approach where I attune to my client’s goals, needs, and the greater systems that may be impacting them.
 My approach is relational, trauma-informed, and holistic.
 To put it simply, I take into account the whole person as well as the relationships, systems of oppression, and barriers that might influence how they show up in the world.
 So in sessions with clients, we are not simply looking at symptoms, but striving to understand and excavate the deeper places to get the full picture of what’s happening, where it started, and what a path forward could look like.
-Additionally, I offer EMDR Therapy (Eye Movement Desensitization and Reprocessing).

 If this sounds like it may be a fit for you, schedule a free 15-minute phone consultation so we can see if working together feels like a good way forward.